unhcr/HDM-CartoCSS/README.md

 # HDM-CartoCSS

-OSM is a convenient shared repository for Camp Mapping data.
+OpenStreetmap (OSM) is a convenient shared repository for Camp Mapping data.

-The default rendring from Open Street map does not allow to present all the details that needs to be presented
+The default rendering from Open Street map does not allow to present all the details that needs to be presented

 The HDM rendering is a Carto project, focusing on presenting the information collected through the camp mapping preset: https://github.com/unhcr/presets.